YehiaGewily/THAAD-Simulation/README.md

 * **Earth Model** – flat Earth with constant gravity; no curvature, rotation, or Coriolis effects.
 * **Sensors** – radar is treated as a perfect 3D position/velocity sensor with Gaussian noise; real systems work in range/angle space, with clutter, dropouts, and fusion from multiple sensors.
 * **Guidance** – classic PN with a simple gravity bias; real guidance laws include many more constraints and details.
-* **No classification** – all parameters are chosen for nice behavior and readability, not based on any sensitive or proprietary data.
+* **No classification** – all parameters are chosen for nice behaviour and readability, not based on any sensitive or proprietary data.

-Treat this repository as a **sandbox to build intuition** about missile defense kinematics, not a predictive model for any real system.
+Treat this repository as a **sandbox for building intuition** about missile defence kinematics, not a predictive model for any real system.

 ---